oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 7. The signature of the Client Attestation PoP JWT verifies with the public key contained in the `cnf` claim of the Client Attestation JWT.
 8. If the server provided a challenge value to the client, the `challenge` claim is present in the Client Attestation PoP JWT and matches the server-provided challenge value.
 9. The creation time of the Client Attestation PoP JWT as determined by either the `iat` claim or a server managed timestamp via the challenge claim, is within an acceptable window.
-10. The audience claim in the Client Attestation PoP JWT is the issuer identifier URL of the authorization server as described in {{RFC8414}} .
+10. The audience claim in the Client Attestation PoP JWT is the issuer identifier URL of the authorization server as described in {{RFC8414}}.
+11. The Client Attestation JWT is fresh enough for the policies of the authorization server by checking the `iat` or `exp` claims.
+12. Depending on the security requirements of the deployment, additional checks to guarantee replay protection for the Client Attestation PoP JWT might need to be applied (see [](#security-consideration-replay) for more details).

 # Implementation Considerations